Mukesh K. Singhmar

 Everyone expects that

-If you personalize your message and address your recipient by their name they are more likely to read your email.
+If you personalize your message and address your recipient by their name, they will be more likely to read your email.
 It catches their attention, makes them feel important, and you don’t come across as a creep.
 Today, individuals expect personalized emails.
-They expect it in the subject lines as much as they expect it in the body of the emails.
+They expect it in the subject lines as much as they wish it in the body of the emails.

-Using a name is just one thing, but if you can use personalization for other aspects as well that’s even better.
+Using a name is just one thing, but if you can use personalization for other aspects, that’s even better.
 “Spray and pray” tactics don’t work anymore.
 Your content should be relevant and should speak to your audience.
-You can’t take a one-size-fits-all approach and still expect your campaigns to be successful.
+You can’t take a one-size-fits-all approach and expect your campaigns to succeed.

 Online threats

-Don’t personalize your emails and you’re making them think that it might be spam.
-With all the online security risks and everyday phishing attacks, it is hard to expect any sort of engagement through your emails if they are not personalized.
+Don’t personalize your emails and make them think it might be spam.
+With all the online security risks and everyday phishing attacks, it is hard to expect any engagement through your emails if they are not personalized.
 And because we get so many emails of a certain kind, think about it from the recipient’s perspective – it’s not easy to differentiate between the legitimate ones and ones with the creepiest of malware.
 The reality is no one wants to risk it.

 Email performance

-At the end of the day, you need to see that your efforts are being paid off.
-When you finally track those campaign metrics you want your open and click-through rates to make sense.
+It would be best to see that your efforts are being paid off.
+When you finally track those campaign metrics, you want your open and click-through rates to make sense.
 The success of your business is critical, and if you use email as a medium for prospecting and customer engagement, you ought to personalize your emails.
-However, as cliché, as it may sound, ROI is still what a marketer’s efforts should focus upon.
-No pressure but the CFO is watching.
+However, as cliché as it may sound, ROI is still what a marketer’s efforts should focus on.
+There is no pressure, but the CFO is watching.

 Inbound-Sales

-Research has shown that personalized emails can improve click-through rates by 14% and that they deliver six times higher transactional rates than regular email blasts.
-It is thus a no-brainer that to set them up for success the emails must be personalized.
-Especially in an era where we have access to an enormous amount of data about our prospects and customers, not using this data to create defining customer and prospect experience is a missed opportunity.
+Research has shown that personalized emails can improve click-through rates by 14% and deliver six times higher transactional rates than regular email blasts.
+Thus, it is a no-brainer that to set them up for success, the emails must be personalized.
+Especially in an era where we have access to an enormous amount of data about our prospects and customers, not using this data to create a defining customer and prospect experience is a missed opportunity.

 SOME WAYS TO PERSONALIZE YOUR EMAILS